crturliuc/crturliuc.github.io/_posts/2026-08-10-ADTs-in-Python.md

 categories: Programming
 ---

-# A few examples of algebraic data types in Python

 In this notebook we translate the Rust code snippets of this [blogpost](https://alex.draftist.io/blog/the-bedrock-of-software-design-ycqvcedsj) to Python.
 We acknowledge the helpful top answer from this [SO post](https://stackoverflow.com/questions/16258553/how-can-i-define-algebraic-data-types-in-python).